 Several of our kits may have custom made light strip packs.
-Rather than having 3 different light strip each with its own connector, we may make a custom strip pack just for the kit with a single connector.
+Rather than having 2 or 3 different light strip each with its own connector, we may make a custom strip pack just for the kit with a single connector.
 For the most part, these will install just like the single strip installation listed at the light strip installation pages.
 So follow those instructions for mounting the strips.
 Then attach the single connector to power all the strips at once.

 - We use the term "segment" when dealing with light strips.
 8-segment, 3-segment, etc. Each light strip comes with several LEDs followed by a point where you can cut it with scissors.
 The cut point is the segment.
 So an 8-segment strip will contain 8 segments of leds, usually about 24 leds.

 - Thoroughly clean and completely dry the area you're going to stick the lightstrip onto.
 The strips are sticky back, but if the area is at all moist or dirty, the strip will start to fall off over time.
 I suggest using rubbing alcohol, drying with a dry towel, and letting it set to dry for a decent amount of time.

 - Prior to attaching the light strip pack, untangle it and lay it out across the pinball glass or playfield.
 Then attach the power and make sure it lights up properly.
 If a single segment on an 8 segment strip is out, it won't impact its usability but we will replace it if you're not happy.